recyclarr/recyclarr/wiki/Configuration-Examples.md

 The `reset_unmatched_scores` setting basically determines how scores are handled for custom formats that exist in Radarr but are not in the list of `names` in config.
-As shown in the example above, you set it to `true` which results in unmatched scores being set to `0`, or you can set it to `false` (or leave it omitted) in which case Trash Updater will not alter the value.
+As shown in the example above, you set it to `true` which results in unmatched scores being set to `0`, or you can set it to `false` (or leave it omitted) in which case Recyclarr will not alter the value.

 Which one should you use?
-That depends on how much control you want Trash Updater to have.
-If you use Trash Updater to supplement manual changes to your profiles, you probably want it set to `false` so it doesn't clobber your manual edits.
+That depends on how much control you want Recyclarr to have.
+If you use Recyclarr to supplement manual changes to your profiles, you probably want it set to `false` so it doesn't clobber your manual edits.
 Otherwise, set it to `true` so that scores aren't left over when you add/remove custom formats from a profile.